UCL/MPHY0026/doc/schedule-2020/lecture-1.rst

 After The Lecture
 -----------------

-Skim read some further system examples.
+Read the examples covered in class.
 For each paper, identify:

 * clinical objective,
 * components used,